Skip to main content

 Intermediate

 Moving beyond the foundational legal principles, a deeper appreciation of the ADA’s protective power requires an understanding of its interplay with other regulations and the physiological realities of the human stress response.
-The concern over is not merely an abstract concept; it can manifest as a tangible, biological stressor.
+The concern over data privacy is not merely an abstract concept; it can manifest as a tangible, biological stressor.

 When you entrust your health data to a corporate wellness program, you are also entrusting your peace of mind.
-The ADA’s confidentiality rules, therefore, do more than just protect data; they are designed to mitigate a source of that could otherwise undermine the very wellness the program intends to promote.
+The ADA’s confidentiality rules, therefore, do more than just protect data; they are designed to mitigate a source of chronic stress that could otherwise undermine the very wellness the program intends to promote.

 The Regulatory Ecosystem